 The KIM-1 also has a small hexadecimal keypad along with several special keys: AD to set the current address, DA to enter data, + to advance one byte, PC to see the last program counter, GO to start execution from the current address, ST to trigger an NMI (stop execution), and RS to send a reset to the machine (the contents of memory are not altered).

-On startup, KIMplement displays a 'P' for 'keyPad' in the mode indicator (leftmost LED) indicating that the keyboard sends the emulated KIM presses on the keypad.
+On startup and after every reset, KIMplement displays a 'P' for 'keyPad' in the mode indicator (leftmost LED) indicating that the keyboard sends the emulated KIM presses on the keypad.
 Keys 0-9 and A-F send the appropriate hex digit. + sends the plus sign key.
 R (for 'addRess') sends an AD keypress, G sends a GO keypress, and T (for 'daTa') sends a DA keypress.
 The keys to send ST and RS are special and will be discussed presently.

 To stop the currently executing program on a KIM-1, an NMI (Non-Maskable Interrupt) is sent by pressing the ST key on the keypad.
 In keyPad mode, the CTRL key is mapped to ST; press CTRL (the screen will turn purple) and release it.
 Since CTRL is also an active key in TTY mode, hold down CTRL and press the Commodore key (the screen will turn purple), and then release both keys, to trigger NMI in keyBoard mode.
 The emulator will automatically switch to keyPad mode on an NMI.
 For the ST key to properly operate on a KIM, as well as in the KIMplement, the NMI vector at locations $17fa-b must have bytes $00 and $1c in them respectively.
-To enter this in keyPad mode, use the following sequence:
+This is done for you automatically in 0.3 and up, but for older versions, in keyPad mode, use the following sequence:

 [AD] 1 7 F A [DA] 0 0 [+] 1 C [+]